-Lisa Wilt is the author of Windows of Wonder and an inspirational speaker who has a love for learning creatively.
+Lisa Wilt is the author of Windows of Wonder and Glimmers of Glory as well as an inspirational speaker who has a love for learning creatively.
 By faith, she has written multiple Women’s Bible Studies and led numerous Women’s Retreats.
 Creating Sunday School Curriculum, Lisa has taught for over three decades.
 She continues to lead Christ’s Hospitality Ministry at her local church.

 By profession, Lisa is an award-winning pharmacist who has worked since 1988 in community pharmacy and the pharmaceutical industry.

 By grace, Lisa and her husband–a physician–have two children who have followed in their footpath: Alyssa is a pharmacist dispensing both medicine and encouragement while Garrett is an honored medical student.

 As her family will tell you, Lisa’s weakness are thrift store bargains and anything chocolate.

 Nearly twenty years ago, I had a W.O.W. moment as I stood at my kitchen sink witnessing a doe and her two bouncing baby fawns.
 Since then, I’ve washed a lot of dishes and a lot of windows.

 Funny thing about dishes, windows and life, none stay spotless for long.
 By nature, I’m a Type A perfectionist.
 By grace, I’m a child of God who is still learning to savor perfect W.O.W. moments in my imperfect life.

 I still hunger for wonder!

 But when I crave for more than the mundane, I know where to look.
 I look to my Creator, Who never ceases to W.O.W. me.
 Through the years, He has directed my path and those of my children.